a-spasov/SoftUni-JavaScript-Programming-Fundamentals-September2020/09. Regular Expressions - Exercise/README.txt

 The input will be a single string.
 Find all special words starting with #.
 Word is invalid if it has anything other than letters.
 Print the words you found without the tag each on a new line.

+03. Extract File
+Write a function that receives a single string - the path to a file (the '\' character is escaped).
+Your task is to subtract the file name and its extension.